 He earned a J.D. from Southern Methodist University, and a bachelor’s degree in business administration from the University of Arkansas.
 A Certified Public Accountant, Mr. Johns is a member of the Arkansas Society of Certified Public Accountants, as well as the Arkansas Bar Association.

-Michael E. Newcity was named Senior Vice President - Chief Innovation Officer of ArcBest Corporation and President of ArcBest Technologies, a subsidiary of ArcBest, in December 2014.
+Michael E. Newcity was named Senior Vice President - Chief Innovation Officer of ArcBest Corporation and President of ArcBest Technologies, a subsidiary of ArcBest, effective January 2015.

 Mr. Newcity serves on several boards, including Student Mobilization, a non-profit collegiate organization, the Mercy Health Foundation and the Dean’s Leadership Council for the College of Business at the University of Arkansas, Fort Smith.